zwily/typus/README.md

 ## Testing the plugin

+Use the following steps to test the plugin.

+    $ rails typus_test
+    $ cd typus_test/vendor/plugins
+    $ git clone git://github.com/fesplugas/typus.git
+    $ rake

-You can test the plugin by running `rake`.
-Tests will be performed against a SQLite3 database in memory.
+By default tests are be performed against a SQLite3 database in memory.
 You can also run tests against PostgreSQL and MySQL databases.
 You have to create databases, both are called `typus_test`.
 Once you've created them you can run the tests.

     $ rake DB=mysql
     $ rake DB=postgresql